Clinical Microbiology Short Essay Question And Answers

 • Promastigote form

-• Initially, multiplication of amastigote form occurs in the reticuloendothelial cells in the host
+• Initially, the multiplication of the amastigote form occurs in the reticuloendothelial cells in the host

 • Enlargement of host cells occurs